 Her famous sister, on the other hand, would receive an Oscar that year .

 It was probably an easy editing decision.
-After all, headlines bearing Sue’s sister’s name were a hot item that year.
-Less than two months before Sue’s wedding, her famous sister eloped with a divorcee twelve years her senior; the ensuing scandal remained in the headlines for months .
+After all, headlines with Sue’s sister’s name were a hot item that year.
+Less than two months before Sue’s wedding, her famous sister had eloped with a divorcee twelve years her senior; the ensuing scandal remained in the headlines for months .

-She was not alone in her frustration.
-Later that year, Sue’s other sister would file a petition for a name change, explaining that her surname “would tend to distract public attention .”
+She wasn’t alone in her frustration.
+Later that year, the third Gumm sister would file a petition for a name change, explaining that her surname “would tend to distract public attention .”

 But the headlines?
 Those belonged to her sister.

 In Baby’s Shadow

 Sue’s life did not get easier after she married Jack, and in 1963, the couple divorced amid rumors of infidelity.
 News reports gleefully compared Sue’s divorce (which was granted “in a matter of minutes”) to her famous sister’s legal woes.
 At that time, her sister was in the midst of a messy (third) divorce that would drag on for years .

 But Sue’s divorce was settled quickly, and when it was finalized she told reporters, “I’m glad to get it over with.”
 It was a chance for a new start, and maybe she felt hopeful as she made that statement.

 Sadly, just ten months later, Sue reached her breaking point.

 It should have been a private matter, but it did not remain private.
 In December 1963, Sue was hospitalized in critical condition after she took an overdose of sleeping pills .